Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Results

-Conversely, the weighted focal differentiable MCC loss is able to attain very good performance on this problem (Fig.\ \ref{PR-curve_diff-MCC} and Table \ref{Metrics_diff-MCC}).
-For both architectures, its performance is superior to that of the weighted cross-entropy loss.
-As in Section \ref{results_weighted_CE}, RNNs are considerably better than transformer encoders in predicting O-GlcNAcylation.
-The RNN model trained with the weighted focal differentiable MCC loss achieves an F\(_1\) score = 37.03\% and an MCC = 36.58\%.
-The relative and absolute increases in MCC are higher than those for the F\(_1\) score, highlighting the effectiveness of the weighted focal differentiable MCC loss, as it seeks to directly optimize the MCC.
-The weighted focal differentiable MCC loss can also be used for fine tuning; an RNN model first trained using weighted cross-entropy, then fine-tuned using the weighted focal differentiable MCC is generated (``RNN-225; CE \(\rightarrow\) diff MCC'').
+With the weighted focal differentiable MCC loss, we then trained an RNN model and also finetuned the RNN model from Ref.\ \cite{Seber-and-Braatz-2023_2}.
+Ref.\ \cite{Seber-and-Braatz-2023_2} trained only single-cell RNNs, and so this constraint has been maintained for the first set of RNNs trained in this work.
+The RNN trained directly with our novel loss function (``RNN-1425; diff MCC'') achieves an F\(_1\) score = 37.03\% and an MCC = 36.58\% (Table \ref{Metrics_single-layer} and Fig.\ \ref{PR-curve_single-layer}).
+The relative and absolute increases in MCC are higher than those for the F\(_1\) score, highlighting the effectiveness of the weighted focal differentiable MCC loss, as it directly optimizes the MCC.
+To show that the weighted focal differentiable MCC loss can also be used for finetuning, the RNN model from Ref.\ \cite{Seber-and-Braatz-2023_2}, which was first trained using weighted cross-entropy, was finetuned using the weighted focal differentiable MCC loss (``RNN-225; CE \(\rightarrow\) diff MCC'').
 This model initially followed the optimal hyperparameters (including model size) found through cross-validation using the weighted cross-entropy loss, but the learning rate and loss hyperparameters are changed to the optimal values found through cross-validation with the weighted focal differentiable MCC loss function when that loss function is used for fine-tuning.
-This fine-tuning also leads to a model that is better than the previous state-of-the-art from \citet{Seber-and-Braatz-2023_2} (Fig.\ \ref{PR-curve_diff-MCC} and Table \ref{Metrics_diff-MCC}), reaching an F\(_1\) score = 36.52\% and an MCC = 36.01\%, values slightly lower than that of the model trained only with the weighted focal differentiable MCC loss.
+This fine-tuning also leads to a model that is better than the previous state-of-the-art from Ref.\ \cite{Seber-and-Braatz-2023_2} (Fig.\ \ref{PR-curve_single-layer} and Table \ref{Metrics_single-layer}), reaching an F\(_1\) score = 36.52\% and an MCC = 36.01\%, values slightly lower than that of the model trained only with the weighted focal differentiable MCC loss.

 There is a significant difference between the optimal hyperparameters selected through the weighted cross-entropy and weighted focal differentiable MCC loss functions.
 Compared to the optimal values found through the weighted cross-entropy loss, the weighted focal differentiable MCC loss has an optimum at higher model hidden sizes (15 vs. 240 for transformers; 225 vs. 1425 for RNNs), higher batch sizes (256 vs. 512 for transformers; 32 vs. 128 for RNNs), lower learning rates (1\(\times 10^{-3}\) vs. 1\(\times 10^{-4}\)), and lower class weights (15 vs. 3 for transformers; 30 vs. 3 for RNNs).